Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 Starting problem: atmospheric story material needed controlled scene rhythm and perspective.
 Structural pass: shape sensory detail, symbolic pressure, and character viewpoint.
 Output: prose that can support tone, pitch, or world identity.

-Atmosphere, Keyframes & Sound Notes
+Atmosphere, Keyframes & Tone Notes

 Services